Gibe/Umbraco.Community.AzureSSO/AzureADSetup.md

 ![Authentication section within the App Registration](https://user-images.githubusercontent.com/113788/228667598-4f8243c6-5197-49c0-b909-ca61782e7d03.png)

 Then under Certificates and Secrets select + New client secret and create a new secret.
 Copy the value of the new secret and save that for inserting into the appSettings.json later.
+This will go into the value for `ClientSecret`

 Under Token configuration, select Add optional claimm then select ID and check email, when it asks agree to the permissions request